Return to Koh Chang Beaches

 Far end of the Central Area

 The track behind Koh Chang Gallery brings you to the ocean, with the bungalows of Papaya Cottage down the left turning at its start.
 The Forest, rooms and modern houses, is further round from Papaya, whilst straight on the track brings you to Maddekehaoo, a set of villas and pool by the canal.
-You can also link back to the Blue Lagoon area via the watefront house for rent, Baan Zen.
+You can also link back to the Blue Lagoon area via the waterfront house for rent, Baan Zen.

 Towards the Southern End